ahoarfrost/EN556/Tutorial.md

         *This script calculates rates for bulk water incubations*
      * FlaRatesEN556_GF.R
         *This script calculates rates for gravity filtration incubations*
-     * FlaElapsedTimeEN556.csv
+     * FlaTimepointsStdRefsEN556.csv
-        *This reference file sampling times for each sample ID, entered manually from the lab notebook, and the elapsed time calculated manually/with excel.*
+        *This reference file is manually created.
+You enter sampling times for each sample ID (from the lab notebook), the elapsed time calculated manually/with excel, and the std bins file (copy paste the file name) you want to use to calculate rates for that file.*
      * HydrolysisCutsInfo.csv
         *This reference file has the info about substrate mw, # of cuts to get to a particular std bin, etc. need to calculate rates.
 This never changes.*
      * VolumesFilteredEN556_GF.csv
         *This reference file has volume filtered for GF incubations at a particular stn-depth.
        Recorded manually from sampling sheets.*
-     * FlaMasterListEN556.csv
-        *This file has your calculated hydrolysis rates in them, the stdbin file to use for each sample that you have manually entered, and an extra column for metadata/notes.
-If this is the first time you've calculated hydrolysis rates, it will just be column headers, and the unique.id and std.ref data you've entered.
-See readme.md on my github for description of column headers.*

    3. In your main working directory (~/LabDemo), create new folder: "csvs-for-rates"